amitbiz/ai-mvp-project/README.md

-# ai-mvp-project
+# AI-assisted MVP Project
 AI-assisted MVP project showcasing product workflow and design thinking

-# AI-assisted MVP Project

 ## Overview
 This project is a fresh MVP / prototype created using Claude.ai to quickly validate a product idea.